 We chatted a bit as we ran, and yet we were quiet for long stretches too as we ran a favorite route that became increasingly more remote.
 We were two physical beings running in unison—over the same rolling dirt trails, hopping over the same rocks and nimbly leaping over the same roots—and with a synergistic chemistry as perhaps only two trail runners (who happen to be intimate lovers, too) can do.

 After 25 minutes of running, we stopped at a trail junction, and, without saying a word, he kissed me.
 Passionately.
 And I melted.
 We continued kissing, and immediately it created a wave of romantic excitement that escalated without any discussion.
 We moved off the trail behind a massive rock and immersed in a very prurient and hopefully relatively private moment of intimate connection.
-(No one could see us from our hidden locale, but then again we weren’t really paying attention.)
+(No one could see us from our hidden locale, but then again we weren’t really paying attention or really all that concerned.)

 And it was hot.
 And amazing.

 We weren’t intent on engaging in an egregious public display of affection.
 Not at all.
-It was a purely spontaneous happening that sprung from a single kiss.
+It was a purely spontaneous happening that sprung from a single kiss out on a run.
 (OK, the first one was the tone-setter, so it was really two kisses.)